 Students will benefit by learning more about the opportunities presented by social media use and the impact it has on their futures in both their personal and academic/professional lives.

 Raising Resilient Young People!
-Resilience is not a trait, it's a skill!
+Resiliency is not a trait, it's a skill!

 Sometimes we mistakenly believe that resilience is a character trait, and that only some of us have it.
 This is not the case!

 Resiliency is a key component of mental well-being, and is a skill that everyone can further develop.
 This illuminating and helpful talk details what resiliency is, why it matters, and provides a set of effective and easy-to-implement strategies for parents, educators and students so that young people learn how to help themselves.